 Watch more videos on Teaching in Korea here

 Teaching overseas takes courage.
 It’s not easy to take a blind leap to teach in a country you know little about, without out knowing factors of how or where you’ll live or what the work environment will be like.
 With any country and no matter how good something sounds on paper, your choice is always a gamble.
+So your decision is key.

 Recently I got a comment on my YouTube videos, from Julian: